-The Michael Turner Estate is approximately 50 minutes from downtown Cincinnati and only 30 minutes from I-275/Milford, 1 mile off STATE ROUTE 28, outside Martinesville, Ohio.
+The Michael Turner Estate is approximately 60 minutes from downtown Cincinnati and only 30 minutes from I-275/Milford, 1 mile off STATE ROUTE 28, outside Martinsville, Ohio.

 CONDITION AND RESTORATION

 When I purchased the property in 2005, it required extensive renovation.
 The goal was to return all the buildings to their original condition without sacrificing any of the property’s original character.
 Today all the structures are in a condition that will require minimal maintenance.
 The interior and exterior is completely finished out with paint and fixtures.
-The buyer will receive a 25K credit to be used at the buyer’s discretion for a new HVAC system and W/H of their choice and any other exterior or interior alterations.
-The mechanical room and areas for tank less water heaters are roughed in with L/P gas, electric, water and duct work to accommodate easy installation.
+The mechanical room and areas for tank less water heaters are roughed in with Electric , L/P gas, Plumbing . and duct work to accommodate easy installation.
 A credit of 25,000.00 will be provided for any New HVAC System they desire or any additional alteration .